jirehcwe/p1-rasterizer/README.md

 ### Project write-up guidelines and instructions

-We have provided a simple HTML skeleton in *index.html* found within the *website* directory to help you get started and structure your write-up.
+We have provided a simple HTML skeleton in *index.html* found within the *docs* directory to help you get started and structure your write-up.

 You are also welcome to create your own webpage report from scratch using your own preferred frameworks or tools.
 However, **please follow the same overall structure as described in the deliverables section below**.